GekkaSaori/DPB4B/README.md

 ### For Windows:
 Use the `build.bat` script to build the project, after that you will find the PDF file `DP.pdf` under the root dictionary of the project, and a log file `logs.log`.

-## Dependence
-- Any popular distribution of LaTeX with LuaLaTeX
-- Python
-- Pygments package in Python

 ## FAQ
 0. Q: Why didn't you update the PDF file for a long time though you **DID** update your source code?